-You still complete the form as normal, ensuring you have made the correct declaration and indicate whether you have ever been diagnosed with a relevant medical condition (Home Office Guidance on Firearms Licensing Law April 2016 Para 12.26 – 12.28)
+You still complete the application form as normal, ensuring you have made the correct declarations (both medical and criminal) and indicate whether you have ever been diagnosed with a relevant medical condition (Home Office Guidance on Firearms Licensing Law April 2016 Para 12.26 – 12.28).

-We will not issue any certificates until your GP has responded to us and confirmed the medical declaration that you as the applicant have made.
+We will not issue any certificates until your GP has responded to us and verified the medical declaration that you as the applicant have made.
 This process came into effect on 7 January 2019 for grants and 15 April 2019 for renewals that expire on or after this date.

 Important: Dishonest medical declarations

 Please ensure that you are truthful regarding your medical declaration.
-We are currently refusing applications from people who have made dishonest declarations regarding their health.
+We refuse applications from people who have made dishonest declarations regarding health.
 In many of these instances the condition identified would not of been a reason for refusal.